Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 - Delicious restaurant with (the best) free buffet breakfast

-Panajachel | Best For First-Timers
+Panajachel | Best for first-timers

 Panajachel is known as the ‘Gateway to Lake Atitlan’.
 It is the main transport hub and where you will most likely be dropped off.